DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 All emulators are RetroArch cores unless marked as **(Standalone)**, **(Wine)** or **(Proton)**

 The **@** symbol indicates that the emulator is _deprecated_ and will be removed in a future ES-DE release.

+_Note that this table has not been updated for the Linux AArch64 release._

 | System name           | Full name                                      | Default emulator                  | Alternative emulators             | Needs BIOS   | Recommended game setup               |
 | :-------------------- | :--------------------------------------------- | :-------------------------------- | :-------------------------------- | :----------- | :----------------------------------- |